FranckNdame/MUD-game/README.md

-# version 0.2.3
+# version 0.2.4
 =======================

 Update:

-*	A way out of the game look was added
+*	The program was organised and indented.